Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: Introduction

 \section{Introduction}

 Tipping points are strongly nonlinear phenomena which can be described in layman's terms as large, sudden and often unexpected changes in the state of a system, caused by small and slow changes in the external inputs~\cite{scheffer2009critical,ashwin2012tipping}.
-The notion of a tipping point was popularised by Gladwell~\cite{gladwell2000tipping} and has since been used in a wide range of applications including climate science~\cite{lenton2008tipping,held2004detection,bathiany2016beyond} and ecology~\cite{scheffer2009critical,scheffer2008pulse,laurance201110,boettiger2013,siteur2016ecosystems,vanselow2018,morris2002responses}.
-Scientists have identified interesting questions in relation to different tipping mechanisms~\cite{ashwin2012tipping,shi2016towards}, generic early warning signals near a tipping point~\cite{scheffer2009early,dakos2008slowing,scheffer2012anticipating,ritchie2016early}, and the possibility of preventing tipping~\cite{biggs2009turning,hughes2013living,bolt2018climate,ritchie2017inverse,alkhayuon2019}, that need to be addressed in more rigorous terms.
-For example, Article 2 of the 1992 United Nations Framework Convention on Climate Change (UNFCCC) pointed out two {\em critical factors}: the {\em level} and the {\em time frame} for changing greenhouse gas concentrations~\cite{unfccc1992united}, suggesting that there are at least two tipping mechanisms of great importance to the contemporary climate.
-More generally, tipping phenomena can be classified by a type of instability and analysed in more depth, although this often requires mathematical techniques beyond traditional stability theory~\cite{CRITICSwebsite,wieczorek2011excitability,ashwin2012tipping,wieczorek2018}.
+The notion of a tipping point was popularized by Gladwell~\cite{gladwell2000tipping} and has since been used in a wide range of applications including climate science~\cite{lenton2008tipping,held2004detection,wieczorek2011excitability,bathiany2016beyond} and ecology~\cite{scheffer2009critical,scheffer2008pulse,laurance201110,boettiger2013,siteur2016ecosystems,vanselow2018,morris2002responses}.
+Scientists have identified interesting questions in relation to different tipping mechanisms~\cite{ashwin2012tipping,shi2016towards}, generic early warning signals near a tipping point~\cite{scheffer2009early,dakos2008slowing,scheffer2012anticipating,ritchie2016early}, and the possibility of preventing tipping~\cite{biggs2009turning,hughes2013living,bolt2018climate,ritchie2017inverse,alkhayuon2019} that need to be addressed in more rigorous terms.
+For example, Article 2 of the 1992 United Nations Framework Convention on Climate Change (UNFCCC), which was later extended to become the Kyoto Protocol~\cite{protocol1997united} and the current Paris Agreement~\cite{paris2015united}, pointed out two {\em critical factors}---the {\em level} and the {\em time frame} for changing greenhouse gas concentrations~\cite{unfccc1992united}---suggesting that there are at least two tipping mechanisms of great importance to the contemporary climate.
+More generally, tipping phenomena can be classified by a type of instability and analyzed in more depth, although this often requires modern mathematical techniques beyond classical autonomous stability theory, such as geometric singular perturbations~\cite{wieczorek2011excitability,vanselow2018}, local pullback attractors~\cite{ashwin2017parameter,alkhayuon2018rate} or snapshot attractors~\cite{drotos2015,kaszas2019}, and notions of finite-time stability~\cite{rasmussen2010,hoyer2017,duc2016} or transient dynamics~\cite{kaszas2018}.
+In particular, \cite{ashwin2017parameter} shows that much can be understood about nonautonomous tipping in one dimension from certain properties of the autonomous {\em frozen system} with fixed-in-time inputs.